-To be a forceful advocate in support of policies and services that address the needs of individuals and families striving for economic security.
+To advocate for policies and services that benefit those striving for economic security.

 Iowa Community Action is the premier force ensuring those with less achieve more.